CCMS-UCSD/GNPSDocumentation/docs/fileconversion_waters.md

 ProteoWizard msConvert has been updated several times, and the recent version resolved many problems known for Waters data conversion.

 [Here](https://www.dropbox.com/s/lqrqrqjwc8ubj3k/GNPS_Vendor_Conversion.zip?dl=1) is an updated version (with Proteowizard Release 3.0.21120) of the double-click converter we provided in our [guideline](https://ccms-ucsd.github.io/GNPSDocumentation/fileconversion/).
+Convert files with 'Double-Click_To-Convert_waters.bat'.

 There is a known issue on precursor ion m/z values when Waters .Raw data are converted to .mzML.
 The precursor ion fields of MS/MS scans will have m/z values of quadrupole isolation windows, instead of accurate mass values.
 Unfortunately, we do not have any solution for this issue.
 Thus, if you will use converted .mzML files directly for classical MN, remember that every m/z values are drifted from the original data.